J12934/standalone-web-container/content/article.md

 [//]: <> (divider)

-### Introduction
+### The entry point
-Web assets are static.
-Therefore necessary configurations e.g. links to other systems must be compiled into the code at build time or could be dynamically loaded via a ReST resource at runtime.
+Imagine that we have a small web application which needs some configuration properties e.g. links to other systems.

+[//]: <> (divider)

+### Which possibilities do we have?
+At least we have two possibilities to serve configuration data.
+* Compile the configuration directly into the app
+* Load configuration via a ReST resource at runtime

 [//]: <> (divider)